FAMILY LAW MEDIATION

 Is Divorce Mediation Right for You?

-Mediation works best for spouses who:
+Mediation works best for spouses or parents who:

 • Want control over their divorce outcome